ChainSafe/cypress-polkadot-wallet/README.md

 <div align="center">

-# @chainsafe/cypress-polkadot-wallet plugin
+# @chainsafe/cypress-polkadot-wallet monorepo

 This is the monorepo for `@chainsafe/cypress-polkadot-wallet` plugin.
+It includes the source, and some examples.

 </div>